All Episodes

 There were thousand-page bills, trillions of dollars.

-Fifteen of them of just rescinding the wasteful Washington spending.
+This is 99 pages, 15 of them are just rescinding the wasteful Washington spending.

 So everybody has an opportunity to read it.